ArsamAryandoust/ArsamAryandoust/README.md

 Doroud doustan 👋 Committed to developing solutions for tackling climate change using AI.
 [Check out my list of publications for more](https://scholar.google.com/citations?user=bC7mSGUAAAAJ&hl).
 Always happy to chat about new ideas and applications.
-Let's utilize AI to turn our world into a better place..
+Let's utilize AI to turn our world into a better place 💪.

 ![](https://github.com/ArsamAryandoust/ArsamAryandoust/blob/master/rollover.gif)